What is Die Casting

 TYPES OF DIES

-Dies are classified as: single cavity, multiple cavity, combination and unit dies (Figures 4-A to 4-D).
+Dies are classified as: single cavity, multiple cavities, combination and unit dies (Figures 4-A to 4-D).

 ADVANTAGES OF DIE CASTING